Docs

 Name Type Required Default Comment

-header string Header of the toast message.
+header string v1.0.0 Use title instead.
+Header of the toast message.
 Uses the site title by default.

-id string Unique identifier of the toast message, defaults to toast-message-n with sequence n.
+id string Unique identifier of the current element.

 Name Type Required Default